Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 1.1 Description:

-A class-based workplace data management and task tracking system for managing workplace data, designed to simulate real-world data management operations by using structured object relationships
+A class-based workplace data management and task tracking system for managing employee data and task progress, designed to simulate real-world data management operations by using structured object relationships

 1.2 Key features: